sony/esstra/samples/hello2/README.md

 ```

-From the above result, you can see that the `LicenseInfo` tags have been added
+From the above result, you can see that the `LicenseDetected` tags have been added
 to the metadata for the files
 [`hello_main.c`](./hello_main.c),
 [`hello_sub.c`](./hello_sub.c), and